DavidRV00/cookman/README.md

 ```

 # Tab Completion
-Tab completion for recipe names is available (currently only in bash).
+Tab completion for recipe names is available in bash and zsh.

 # Dependencies
 Install `pandoc` before using.